 North Broad Street’s newest grocery store is very close to launch.
-The Aldi next to the Divine Lorraine will open at some point in November, the discount supermarket chain confirmed to Billy Penn.
+The Aldi next to the Divine Lorraine will finally open on Dec.
+3, the discount supermarket company announced Friday.

 With an entrance on Ridge Avenue just before it hits Broad, the store is the first Philadelphia Aldi that’s part of a mixed-use development, taking up the ground floors of a 14-story tower.
+It’s the chain’s 11th city location, and the 8th new store since 2015.
 The building, which has 1300 Fairmount Ave. as its address, will also house 475 apartments and a preschool.
 There’s a parking garage built in.

 The new Aldi will feature a “fresh foods” section that’s 40% larger than the brand’s older stores, Center Valley Division Vice President Bob Grammer said in an email.

-It’ll have six aisles and feature open ceilings, covering about 25,000 square feet.
+Overall, the store will have six aisles and feature open ceilings, covering about 15,000 square feet.
 That makes it about twice the size of the South Street Whole Foods, or one and a half times as big as the Trader Joe’s at Broad and Arch.